siiuuuuuu/tele_UR/README.md

 ![Hardware installation and alignment](docs/assets/hardware-installation.png)

-As shown above, align the hand so that the palm normal points along the negative y-axis, with the palm facing the small cylinder.
+As shown above, install the Inspire dexterous hand so that its palm normal points along the negative y-axis.

 Before collecting data, make sure the following hardware and services are ready:

 - UR5 robot: the code connects to `192.168.3.6` by default.
 Configure this in the `UR_HOST` constant in `servoL.py` and `traj_valid.py`.
 If jitter is severe, reduce speed to 50%.
-- UR controller: Remote Control/RTDE must be enabled, and the computer must be on the same network as the robot.
+- UR controller: Connect the computer to the robot controller with an Ethernet cable, either directly or through a LAN switch.
+Configure both devices on the same IP subnet, and enable Remote Control/RTDE on the robot.
 - Inspire hand: default serial port is `/dev/ttyUSB0`, baud rate `115200`.
-- RealSense cameras: two cameras are used by default, with `front_cam_idx=0` and `right_cam_idx=1`.
-Device serial numbers are sorted before indexing.
+- RealSense cameras: First install the [Intel RealSense SDK (librealsense)](https://github.com/IntelRealSense/librealsense/blob/master/doc/distribution_linux.md), including its udev rules.
+Then connect the two cameras; the code uses `front_cam_idx=0` and `right_cam_idx=1` by default, with device serial numbers sorted before indexing.
 - SteamVR: Set up the Vive Tracker following [Software Setup Tutorial - VIVE Tracker setup](https://docs.google.com/document/d/1ANxSA_PctkqFf3xqAkyktgBgDWEbrFK7b1OnJe54ltw/edit?tab=t.0#heading=h.yxlxo67jgfyx).
 - MANUS glove: First follow the [ManusTele repository](https://github.com/siiuuuuuu/ManusTele) to configure and start the MANUS client.
 Then connect the client to `localhost:8888`, where `SM_inspire_manus_process.py` listens by default, and stream the glove data.